AndreDiekmannWebDev/Quiz-Project/03-PB/05-Logical-and-ternary-operators-02-10-24/README.md

 1. Logische Operatoren (and : `&&` , OR :`||`, NOT : `!`)

-2. Ternäre Operator Syntax : `etwas ? etwas : etwas`
+2. Ternäre Operator Syntax : `Condition ? code : code`

 3. `Github Copilot`